facebook/create-react-app/packages/react-scripts/template/README.md

 As a final step, you may find it convenient to run `watch-css` automatically with `npm start`, and run `build-css` as a part of `npm run build`.
 You can use `&` operator for executing scripts in parallel, and `&&` for executing them sequentially:

+>Note: Windows shells (both CMD and Powershell) do not support the single `&` character.
+This means that *only the updated `build` script will actually work on Windows* and you'll have to start the `watch-css` script separately.

 ```diff
    "scripts": {
      "build-css": "node-sass src/ -o src/",